alphagov/forms/ADR/ADR00TBD-use-rust-for-api.md

 - An 80x decrease in API response times, and a consummate reduction in power requirement (and therefore carbon cost)
 - An aproximate 10x reduction in memory overhead.
 - Faster development due to instant compiler feedback (instead of waiting for logs)
-- Faster development due to less unit testing burden: Rust requires fewer unit tests because many cases that would cause runtime errors are instead compile-time errors.
+- Faster development due to less unit testing burden: Many errors that would require unit testing are instead compile-time errors.
+- 100% compiled coverage by definition (all compiled code is valid).
+Allowing the team great confidence that no api responses are invalid, no inputs cause errors, and whole categories of bugs are provably impossible.
 - A focus in the wider Rust community on correctness and security.
 Contrast with NPM, which requires so much work to control supply chain attacks that most teams give up the attempt.

 ## Decision